alphagov/government-service-design-manual/service-manual/content-designers/transactions-style-guide.md

 ##Style guide for services

-This guide sets out government standards for style, logic and content design for services.
+Using the government standards for style, logic and content design will help you build services that meet user needs.

-You must do user research for all your services.
-The results from your research will inform changes specific to your service.
+Building services from the user’s perspective and then developing services based on [users’ needs](https://www.gov.uk/service-manual/user-centered-design/user-needs.html) is essential to your project’s success.

-This is version 1 of this guide and it’s not prescriptive about many things.
-This is because we’re trying out different things on different services and want to include here what actually works with users.
-You can share your ideas and research insights on the [mailing list for service designers](mailto: digital-service-designers@digital.cabinet-office.gov.uk)
+This guide is itself in the [alpha phase](https://www.gov.uk/service-manual/phases/alpha.html).
+The guide’s continued success depends on service managers telling us what works with their users.
+Please share your ideas and research insights on the [mailing list for service designers](mailto: digital-service-designers@digital.cabinet-office.gov.uk)

-Email comments about this guide to [hinrich.von-haaren@digital.cabinet-office.gov.uk](mailto: hinrich.von-haaren@digital.cabinet-office.gov.uk)

 ##GOV.UK style
 Follow the [GOV.UK style guide](https://www.gov.uk/designprinciples/styleguide) for language and style, eg tone of voice, plain English guidance, and any particular points of style like abbreviations, capitalisation etc.